Juan López (baseball): Professional career

 López started his coaching career as a minor league coach for the Giants' extended spring training in 1990.
 He coached for the rookie-level Arizona League Giants from 1991 to 1993.
 He was then a scout for the Detroit Tigers in 1994.
 In 1995 and 1996 he coached in the Giants' farm system for the Bellingham Giants and Burlington Bees, respectively.
 He then was the bullpen catcher for the major-league Giants in 1997 and 1998.

 López was the Giants' major-league bullpen coach from 1999 to 2002, working under manager Dusty Baker.
 López followed Baker to the Chicago Cubs in 2003, working as their bullpen coach from 2003 to 2006.
 Following the departure of Baker, López left the Cubs and was the manager of the rookie-level Gulf Coast League Mets during 2007.

 In 2008, López joined Baker once again as the Cincinnati Reds bullpen coach, and served in that role through the 2013 season.

+López began the 2021–22 Liga de Béisbol Profesional Roberto Clemente season as manager of RA12 but was replaced midseason by Eduardo Galarza.